codersupreme99101/NeuralNetwork_FinalProject_FA22/README.md

 Files from the link should be downloaded and unpacked into the appropriate folder ("final_project"), as the 2 main directories inside ("EE 456") on the onedrive link (as "inputs" and "models")

+The dataset is borrowed open-source from Chinese National Hospital in Guangzhou.

 (C) Arya Keni and Sung Chang, EE 456, EECS Dept. Penn State Main Campus, FA22